Skip to main content

 Danzai Noodles (Tainan)

-Tainan specialty noodles in savory broth with shrimp, pork, and vegetables.
-Represents ancient capital's traditional Taiwanese cuisine.
+A Tainan specialty: noodles in a savory broth with shrimp, pork, and vegetables.
+It's a good taste of the old capital's traditional cooking.

 Bamboo Rice (Indigenous)